airbytehq/airbyte/.github/comment_templates/connector_dependency_template.md

 | --- | :---: | :---: | :---: |
 {source_rows}

-* See "Actionable Items" below for how to resolves warnings and errors.
+* See "Actionable Items" below for how to resolve warnings and errors.

 </details>